Alex Gibb

-Alex Gibb was an Australian professional soccer player who played as many half-back roles with Queensland clubs and was captained for the Australia national team.
-Gibb is recognised as Australia's first international captain and was awarded retrospectively by Football Federation Australia cap number 1 for Australia's first match against New Zealand.
+Alex Gibb (or Alec) was an Australian soccer player who played half-back with Queensland clubs and the Queensland and Australia national teams.
+Gibb is recognised as Australia's first international captain, and was awarded Socceroo cap number one retrospectively in 2000 by Football Federation Australia, for Australia's first Test match against New Zealand, played in 1922.

 Early life

 Gibb was born in Leinster, Ireland, but was raised to Scottish parents in Musselburgh.
 He played at local clubs Musselburgh Union, Newton Grange and Musselburgh Athletic.
 He migrated to Ipswich, Queensland in 1911.

 Club career

 In a career lasting over twenty years, In 1913, he played for the Queensland state side to play against the New South Wales state team in a two-match series.
 Gibb played for a number of Queensland clubs including Bundamba Athletic, Bundamba Rangers and South Brisbane Scottish.
 He had left the Bundamba Rangers and was transferred to South Brisbane Scottish as a player-coach on 22 March 1923.